Trim The Tree - My Favorites for Christmas Tree Decorating

 take it from the top

-I am going to shake things up a bit here and throw something out there.
-Start with your tree topper and work your way down.
-Before you scoff (I know putting on the star is a big tradition), think about this: your tree topper can set the whole tone for the style of your tree.
-I tend to have one super traditional tree in my house, and that gets a star, but the others are a bit more curated.
-You can use a big velvet ribbon, angel, or floral design to top your tree.
-I recommend holding off from placing the topper at the very end point of the tree.
-You should place your topper about a hands distance from the top of your tree, and secure it with floral wire or zip ties.
+TIP: Hold off from placing the topper at the very end point of the tree.
+You should place your topper about a hand’s distance from the top of your tree, and secure it with floral wire or zip ties.
 You also will want to bury it in the branches a bit instead of placing it on the edge.
-I also suggest combining a few elements, like a ribbon and a star or angel.
+I suggest combining a few elements, like a ribbon and a star or angel.
 This gives the tree a fuller effect.
 This helps the topper be more secure, and gives you a bit more versatility when choosing a tree topper.
-Shop my tree toppers below!

 the trimming comes next

 Do you ever wonder why adding decorations to a tree is called trimming a tree?
 You would think trimming a tree actually means cutting it down, not adding!
-Fun fact: trimming comes from the old English word: trimmen which means to put things in order.
+Fun fact: trimming comes from the old English word trimmen which means to put things in order.

 When choosing ornaments, I have one hard and fast rule: use varying sizes.
 This is so important to adding dimension to your tree!
 I like to mix up both the size and the finish of the ornaments.
 I tend to use a lot of shatter proof ornaments because of my kids, but I like to integrate matte, shiny, glass, and metallic ornaments to add interest.
 I also add different shapes in using fabric ornaments.
 I stick to a color family of 3 -5 tones with at least two of those being a neutral (silver, gold, white, all count as neutrals during the holiday season).
 Adding red of any kind always gives your tree a traditional feel.
 Don’t be afraid to add a couple childhood nostalgic pieces or pieces from your child’s school.
 The tree should ultimately feel like you!
 A good rule of thumb is to place your largest ornaments and bigger pieces toward the bottom of the tree.